tguild/vehicle_signal_specification/README.md

 values are of the same type as the signal itself.

 ### <a name="signal-unit-type"/>SIGNAL UNIT TYPE [OPTIONAL]
-A signal can optionally specify a unit of measurement from the following set:
+A signal can optionally specify a unit of measurement from the following set.
-TO BE REPLACED BY SI REFERENCE.
+This list intends to be according to International Units (SI): [Specification](https://www.iso.org/standard/30669.html), [Wikipedia](https://en.wikipedia.org/wiki/International_System_of_Units)

 Unit type  | Domain        | Description
 :----------|:--------------|:-------------